IBM/operator-collection-sdk/website/content/docs/operator-collection-sdk/commands.md

 ## Initializing your Operator Collection
 ---
-Below are the steps to initialize a new Operator Collection, or to configure an operator collection from an existing Ansible Collection.
+Below are the steps to initialize a new Operator Collection, or to configure an operator collection from an existing Ansible® Collection.

 ### Initializing a new Operator Collection
 Run the following command to initialize your Operator Collection for development.